 - Kubernetes certifications

-A Network Architect is an expert at applying network technology to system designs.
+A network architect is an expert at applying network technology to system designs.
 This type of architect has an extensive background in the physical aspects of network design and implementation on a very large scale.
-Also, Network Architects understand the details and nuances of data exchange as defined by the OSI model.
-They are current with the latest developments in networking technologies and best practices, particularly around data center security and interoperability.
+Network architects also understand the details and nuances of data exchange as defined by the OSI model.
+They are current with the latest developments in networking technologies and best practices, particularly around datacenter security and interoperability.

-The Automation Architect's role is to provide the guidance, expertise, and design perspective necessary to automate IT processes in a way that meets business objectives and supports technological best practices.
-Typically, an Automation Architect identifies the appropriate tools, techniques, and organizational policies required to apply state-of-the-art automation to the variety of tasks and procedures inherent in the Software Development Lifecycle (SDLC) of a given business.
+The automation architect's role is to provide the guidance, expertise, and design perspective necessary to automate IT processes in a way that meets business objectives and supports technological best practices.
+Typically, an automation architect identifies the appropriate tools, techniques, and organizational policies required to apply state-of-the-art automation to the variety of tasks and procedures inherent in the business' software development lifecycle (SDLC).

 - Certified Software Test Automation Architect